-The name Lublin was first recorded in 1224 with archaeological research proving that the most ancient traces of Lublin go back to 10,000 B.C.
+The name Lublin in eastern Poland was first recorded in 1224 with archaeological research proving that the most ancient traces of Lublin date back to 10,000 B.C.

 The history is amazing and gorgeous architecture surrounds you on many walks.
 You can’t but help stumble upon amazing buildings whilst you explore this city.

 Lublin has something for every traveller, whether discerning or backpacking, this is a beautiful city full of great sites and lovely locals

 Walking around and absorbing the ancient architecture is a pleasure.

 As is stopping for a coffee, a fresh hot chocolate waffle, or some local delicious cuisine at one of the many restaurants.
 A warming glass of Grzaniec Galicyjski (Polish hot mulled wine) is a must on a cold winter’s jaunt!